dclelland/Plinth/README.md

 This also includes a large number of convenience initializers and implementations of typical typeclasses such as `Codable` and `ExpressibleByArrayLiteral`.

-The `elements` property is directly mutable but this is ideally to be avoided; matrix regularity is not enforced (except during encoding to or decoding from a serialization format), but there is a computed property `state` which can be used to check when the matrix is considered to be malformed.
+The `elements` property is directly mutable but this is ideally to be avoided; matrix regularity is not enforced, except during encoding to or decoding from a serialization format.

+There is a computed property `state` which can be used to check if the matrix is considered to be malformed:

 ```swift
 let malformed = Matrix<Double>(